Romanian philosophy: Democratic period

-After the Revolution from 1989, the philosophy in Romania began rapidly to synchronize with the Western contemporary philosophy.
+After the Revolution of 1989, philosophy in Romania began to synchronize with Western contemporary philosophy.
+Works banned by the Communist regime began to be published.

-Thus, phenomenology is represented especially by two groups, one from Cluj, with Virgil Ciomoș and Ion Copoeru as main characters, the other from Bucharest, developed as a consequence of Liiceanu's influence.
+Phenomenology is represented by two groups, one from Cluj, including Virgil Ciomoș and Ion Copoeru, and the other from Bucharest, developed as a consequence of Liiceanu's influence.
 This later group includes the editors of Studia Phaenomenologica, Cristian Ciocan and Gabriel Cercel, and the Heideggerians like Catalin Cioaba or Bogdan Minca.
 Virgil Ciomoș published phenomenological interpretations of Aristotle and Kant, while Copoeru is a Husserlian scholar.

-Post-modernism in Romanian philosophy has as recent notable exponents such as Ciprian Mihali and Bogdan Ghiu.
+Exponents of Post-modernism in Romanian philosophy include Ciprian Mihali and Bogdan Ghiu.
 Although Mihali is more interested in the phenomenological analysis of the quotidian, his thinking is deeply rooted in French post-Structuralism.
-Ghiu, through his translations on Deleuze and various essays spread the influence of postmodern and poststructuralist French philosophy in Romania, although it remains rather subdued, without any mature philosophers.
+Ghiu, through his translations on Deleuze and various essays spread the influence of postmodern and poststructuralist French philosophy in Romania.

-Analytic philosophy has developed mostly at the University of Bucharest, by such names as Mircea Dumitru, Adrian-Paul Iliescu, Adrian Miroiu, Valentin Mureșan, Mihail-Radu Solcan.
+Analytic philosophy developed mostly at the University of Bucharest, by people including Mircea Dumitru, Adrian-Paul Iliescu, Adrian Miroiu, Valentin Mureșan, Mihail-Radu Solcan.
 Mircea Dumitru wrote on philosophical logic, the philosophy of language and the philosophy of mind.
 Iliescu is a political philosopher (liberalism and conservatism), but also has interests in the philosophy of language, publishing a book on Wittgenstein.
 Adrian Miroiu published works in the fields of modal logic, philosophy of science and political philosophy.
-More recently, after joining the National School of Political Science and Public Administration, he has moved to other fields which are intimately related to political science, such as social choice theory, rational choice theory, electoral competition, public policies and educational policies.
-Valentin Muresan works in the field of ethics, cultivating the philosophical commentary.
+More recently, after joining the National School of Political Science and Public Administration, he has moved to fields related to political science, such as social choice theory, rational choice theory, electoral competition, public policies and educational policies.
+Valentin Muresan works in the field of ethics.
 He published commentaries of Plato, Aristotle, and Mill.
 Professor Solcan contributed to the development of the philosophy of mind in Romania, publishing an introduction to the philosophy of mind form the perspective of the cognitive sciences.